 - 1/4 cup Organic Coconut Oil

-- Wick stickers (optional)
+- Candle wick stickers (optional)

-- Glass jars: 4 oz or 8 oz
+- Glass jars: 4 oz or 8 oz – Pro tip: reuse glass containers!

 - Optional: 2 teaspoons of essential oils.
 My favorite ones for beeswax scented candles are: